osscie/osscie_official/README.md

 **Rules:**

 * _Commit changes in small, manageable, chunks.
 Osscie may seem bare-bones, and thats ok!
 It's meant to be developed over time by other users.
-Add an app, change the color scheme, update fonts, or fix an error, but don't do it all in one commit!_
+Add an app, change the color scheme, update fonts, fix an error, or even add to this list of rules!
+But don't do it all in one commit, Rome wasn't built in a day!_

 * _Don't change the databse settings or anything that requires modifying environment variables!
 Your changes will be updated on the server, and then we will run "migrate" then "runserver".
 If you need the server to do anything else, then your changes won't work!_

 * _Keep it clean, nothing inappropriate or explicit._

+*_Don't upload anything malicious expoloitative.

 * _Test, Test, Test!
 (Then Test again)!
 Make sure your code works.
 Testing is the least fun part of development, but it's the most important.
 When you upload your changes, everything goes through rigorous testing before the community can even begin to review it, so make sure you write tests and write clean code._

 ### Upload Your Changes
 Make a pull request, it's as simple as that.
 Your code will be run through a test script, and if it passes, you can find your changes [here](https://www.google.com).
-**_Note: Your pull request will be ignored if your github account isn't linked to your Osscie.
+**_Note: Your pull-request will be ignored if your github account isn't linked to your Osscie.
 We want invested Osscie community members to make changes, not randos._**

 #### Travis CI
 Travis CI is the continuous integration software that tests your pull-request to make sure everything is going to work out if your changes are implemented.
 Here's what Travis does to ensure every pull-request is vetted properly: